LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 #### What's an automatic transfer?

-Automatic transfers use "bot transfer groups" to support the discovery of bots that are qualified to handle requests and accept transfers.
+Automatic transfers use "bot groups" to support the discovery of bots that are qualified to handle requests and accept transfers.
 You create the groups and assign bots to them.
 A bot can be a member of a single group.
 As a member, whenever the bot receives a request that it can't handle itself, it automatically checks *within its group* for a bot that can.
 If the bot discovers a capable bot, transfer of the conversation happens automatically.

 <img style="width:650px" src="img/ConvoBuilder/bots_collab5.png">